EIT:lta kahdeksan tuomiota irakilaisten turvapaikanhakijoiden palauttamisesta Irakiin

 Therefore, both for the reasons set out

-M.Y.H. and Others v Sweden and on the merits of this case, I consider that the applicant’s
+in my dissenting opinion in M.Y.H. and Others v Sweden and on the merits of this case, I consider that the applicant’s

 removal to Iraq would violate Article 3.